 Continence Aids Payment Scheme

-- aged 5 years or more
+- 5 years of age or older

 Eligibility & payment rates